August 27 marks the passing of Ernest Orlando Lawrence. Lawrence is the American nuclear physicist who invented the cyclotron.

 Lawrence had an idea to bend the beam of charged particles using strong magnetic fields.
 Charged particles will run in a circle when they pass through a uniform magnetic field.
 As the accelerating coils give the particles more energy, their turning radius increases.
 The long beam path is now a spiral instead of a long straight line.
 When the charged particles left the influence of the magnet, they would continue on in a straight line into a target.
 This design would eliminate the need for multiple accelerating coils since the charged particles would pass through their influence every time they circled the magnet.

 Lawrence continued to plan larger cyclotrons to coax more energy out of his protons.
-He obtained a 80 ton World War I surplus magnet built to send radio signals across the Atlantic from a local junkyard.
-This magnet became the centerpiece of his 27 inch cyclotron.
-This device would be eventually replaced by a 37 inch and 60 inch version.
-The 60 inch version would be used by Glenn Seaborg’s team to create most of the actinide elements.
-Plans were made to build a massive 184 inch cyclotron but World War II interrupted.
+He obtained an 80 ton World War I surplus magnet built to send radio signals across the Atlantic from a local junkyard.
+This magnet became the centerpiece of his 27-inch cyclotron.
+This device would be eventually replaced by a 37 inch and 60-inch version.
+The 60-inch version would be used by Glenn Seaborg’s team to create most of the actinide elements.
+Plans were made to build a massive 184-inch cyclotron but World War II interrupted.